moliver28/research-handbook/content/handbook/support/readiness/operations/docs/zendesk/zd_explore_backup_dashboards_reports.md

     1. Created By GitLab Bot Agent is a custom attribute and should have included `Regular Ticket`.
     1. Ticket Created (Year) use Advanced Date Range settings i.e. "From beginning of" should have `First day of the previous year in second option i.e. for 2023 reports it should be 01/01/2022` to "The end of" should have `1 month in the past`.
     1. Make sure report should have "Sort" type `A-Z` and have "Totals" show `count` inside area and top of area shows Total in Result Manipulation.
-    1. Order of result manipulation should be `1-value filter`in Result Manipulation
+    1. Order of result manipulation should be `1-value filter`in Result Manipulation.

 ### Slide 7: Report 2: IK - New Tier Split